CSE 5610: Large Language Models (2025 Fall)

 ToolLLM: Facilitating Large Language Models to Master 16000+ Real-world APIs

-ART: Automatic multi-step reasoning and tool-use for large language modelsLLM+P: Empowering Large Language Models with Optimal Planning Proficiency
+ART: Automatic multi-step reasoning and tool-use for large language modelsA-MEM: Agentic Memory for LLM Agents

 Auto-RAG: Autonomous Retrieval-Augmented Generation for Large Language Models